csytan/teamwork/README.md

 ## How will we solve this? (these are ideas, not statements)

+There is an enormous amount of value created in open source software today.
+Unfortunately, many projects miss out on capturing any of that value, to reinvest it to their projects.
+Some of the [best projects](https://vuejs.org/) learn early how to leverage [business](https://www.patreon.com/evanyou) [opportunities](https://vuejs.org/support-vuejs/) in order to grow their community.

+Can we help automate this process for devs who are not so savvy?

 - A GitHub bot that helps open source projects grow from one maintainer to many
 - Collaborative decision making for open source communities
 - Software for group governence